 Castle Village Farm’s 5-year-old NJ-bred gelding Afternoon Treat is entered in the 1st race at Monmouth on Father’s Day, Sunday June 16th.
 It’s a $10,000 claiming sprint with a purse, enhanced by the NJ-bred bonus, of $29,400.
 Manuel Franco rides for trainer Bruce Brown.

 Castle Village Farm’s six-year-old Afternoon Treat is entered main-track-only in the 1st race at Belmont on Saturday, May 25.
 The race is a turf sprint at 6 furlongs with a claiming price of $25,000 and a purse of $40,000.

-Castle Village Farm’s 4-year-old NY-bred filly, Victory at Last, is entered in the 1st race at Aqueduct on Saturday, December 29th.
-Jose Ortiz has the mount for CVF trainer Bruce Brown.
+Castle Village Farm’s 6-year-old gelding Alston Gunter is entered in the 3rd race at Belmont, Friday May 24th.
+Luis Saez has the mount for CVF trainer Bruce Brown.

 Castle Village Farm’s Afternoon Treat, who’s entered main-track-only in the 10th race on Friday, May 3rd at Belmont, is also entered in the 5th race Saturday, May 4th.
 That one is a $35,000 claiming sprint on the dirt, with a field of eight entered.